FiiParallel/FiiParallel/README.md

-- 👋 Hi, I’m @JJParallel
+- 👋 Hi, I’m @FiiParallel
 - 👀 I’m interested in Game Design in Unreal Engine 4.
 - 🌱 I’m currently designing the world in a secret project. >:3
 - 📫 How to reach me @ sumoneplus1@gmail.com